Roasted Seasoned Eggplant Pizza

 Peter’s Crushed Tomato Sauce is a perfect pizza sauce.
 Once you make it a few times following his recipe, you can start to do it on your own, just adding what feels right.
 This is so simple and tastes so fresh I really don’t see any reason to do anything else when I’m using a tomato sauce.
 When I first tried it after reading Peter’s book, American Pie: My Search for the Perfect Pizza, I literally thought, “This is it!
 This is the perfect pizza sauce.”
 Now I know perfect is not possible, but this may be an exception.

-Get your oven going early, to Pre-Heat your pizza stone to the highest temperature, for at least an hour before cooking your pizzas.
-I threw the eggplant into the oven while it was heating up to pre-roast it.
+Get your oven going early to Pre-Heat your pizza stone to the highest temperature for at least an hour before cooking your pizzas.
+I threw the eggplant into the oven while it was heating up to pre-roast the eggplant.

-Peel the skin off the eggplant and slice into 1/4" slices.
+Peel the skin off the eggplant and slice into thick (1/4″ slices).

-I pre-roasted them until browned, pulling them out of the oven in time to allow them to finish up on the pizza (but they do need to soft when you pull them out).
-I didn't time this, but think it was about 20 minutes as my oven was already hot.
+I pre-roasted them until browned pulling them out of the oven in time to allow them to finish up on the pizza.
+I didn’t time, but think it was about 20 minutes.
 Check it after 10, 15 etc.